datawowio/datawow-php/README.md

 # APIs explanation
-There are 4 models for our API and each of its there are 3 operations to use such as _Create_, _list data_ and _find by id_.
+There are 4 models for calling our APIs and each of its there are 3 operations to use such as _create_, _list data_ and _find by id_.
 We've going to show you what APIs we have .

 #### Image model.
 We have 4 APIs